 Institutions of higher education around the world are facing considerable pressures that range from changing demographics to financial strain.
 The Master of Education in Higher Education Administration degree program is designed to provide working professionals with the foundation to understand the structure, governance, and operation of various higher education organizations.

 True to Northeastern’s experiential learning model, this degree goes beyond teaching theory to help you apply what you study and analyze the results.
 Each course focuses on real-world application of the theories you learn in class and students have the opportunity to connect with fellow professionals from around the world, who share diverse experiences and exchange ways to solve common challenges.

 Students also create an ePortfolio, or collection of work in an electronic format, you can document your progress towards program and professional goals.
 These samples illustrate your distinct abilities to employers.
 Graduates are positioned for leadership roles within all segments of higher education, including student affairs, alumni relations, financial aid, marketing, consulting, accreditation agencies, and other specialized institutes.

-- Gain overarching familiarity of higher education administrative functions and operations both nationally and globally
+Gain overarching familiarity of higher education administrative functions and operations in the U.S. and globally

-- Understand how the changes in student demographics affect higher education institutions
+Achieve understanding of how the changes in student demographics are affecting higher education institutions